EvelynCamacho/example/docs.md

 This documentation describes how to use the **Pavel** robotic automated toothbrush.
+Keep reading!

 Note that the toothbrush is *not safe* to use for the following groups of individuals:
 - Children